Leafwing-Studios/Emergence/design/src/research/guided-evolution.md

 - each upgrade must be visually distinguishable
   - this follows from the [key design constraints](../high-level/game-thesis.md#key-design-constraints)
+  - this may wait until a larger art budget is acquired
 - strains must be visually distinguishable
 - this should be done via player-driven color selection
 - all combinations of mutations across different slots should be compatible